|Courtesy of www.dalipaintings.com|

 Renaissance prototype, it punctures and dismembers both the figures and their architectural framework.

 Dali explained this 'dematerialization' as 'the equivalent in physics, in this atomic age, of divine gravitation', hardly an orthodox religious position.
 The highly personal nature of the painting is also strengthened by Dali's use of his wife Gala as the model for the Madonna.
 The shell from which an egg is suspended above the Madonna's head also appears in the painting by Piero, although there it is the other way round.
-The other marine objects reflect Dalf's choice of setting, his own home at Port Lligat.
-For Dali the mythologization of his own private life was in no way inconsistent with his renewed Christian faith.
+The other marine objects reflect Dali's choice of setting, his own home at Port Lligat.
+For Dali, the mythologization of his own private life was in no way inconsistent with his renewed Christian faith.